-This documentation report is the latest in a series of updated versions of a report edited by Britta Hoem in 2005, and replaces the preceding (Sandmo 2009).
-The most important changes in the present edition are inclusion of emissions of CH_4 and N_2O from well testing of crude oil off shore, the introduction of a new Tier 2 emission factor for CH_4 from enteric fermentation in reindeer, updated figures on C in soil in the calculation of N_2O from histosols, a new country-specific emission factor for inland combustion of natural gas and revised emission factors for NO_x from ships.
-In addition there have been several minor changes in the figures, e.g., some figures reported from plants to the Climate and Pollution Agency have replaced earlier reported figures.
+This documentation report is the latest in a series of updated versions of a report edited by Britta Hoem in 2005, and replaces the preceding (Sandmo 2011).
+The most important changes in this edition are the inclusion of emissions of NO_x from production of rock wool, some revised emission factors for calculation of N_2O emissions from agriculture and new emission factors for PM from wood waste.

+In addition there have been several minor changes in the emission figures in the 2011 inventory, e.g., some figures reported from plants to the Climate and Pollution Agency have replaced earlier reported figures.
 Chapter 8 Recalculations gives a more thorough description of changes in the most recent emission calculations.

-The Division for Environmental Statistics at Statistics Norway has prepared this report.
-The report has been edited by Trond Sandmo, with contributions from Ketil Flugsrud, Kathrine Loe Hansen, Britta Hoem, Nina Holmengen, Lisbet Høgset, Marte Kittilsen, Håkon Skullerud and Kristin Aasestad at Statistics Norway.
+The Division for energy and environmental statistics at Statistics Norway has prepared this report.
+The report has been edited by Trond Sandmo, with contributions from Kathrine Loe Bjønness, Ketil Flugsrud, Britta Hoem, Nina Holmengen, Lisbet Høgset, Marte Kittilsen, Håkon Skullerud and Kristin Aasestad at Statistics Norway.
 The Climate and Pollution Agency has also contributed to the report.